Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: General formalism

 For the first test let us compare the $N_C$ dependence of the $E_R(\ln Z)$ error in three different scenarios where the parameters are given in Tab.~\ref{tab:1}.
 The aim in this simulation is to see how the error evolves with the number of $N_C$ combinations and to give a first estimate of the magnitudes of the error when the centers are distributed symmetrically around 0 and in the case when they are not symmetric to 0.
 The result can be seen in Fig.~\ref{fig:S1}, where some very clear conclusions can be made by examining the errors.

-The most important observation we could make is the difference in the magnitude of the errors for the symmetric and for the non-symmetric cases, where, in the case of symmetric centers, the error is much smaller than in the two other cases.
-The other observation is that the relative error tends to be saturating after taking a few hundred combinations, which property makes the use of $N_C < K^{N_t \times N_x}$ a sensible choice.
-The number of combinations that it takes to achieve the saturation depends on the distribution of the specific centers and tends to be larger for smaller centers, where the error also seems to be smaller.
+The most important observation we could make is the difference in the magnitude of the errors for the symmetric and for the nonsymmetric cases, where, in the case of symmetric centers, the error is much smaller than in the two other cases.
+The other observation is that the relative error tends to be saturating after taking a few thousand combinations, which property makes the use of $N_C < K^{N_t N_x}$ a sensible choice.
+The number of combinations that it takes to achieve the saturation depends on the distribution of the specific centers.

-\FloatBarrier In the second example let us further analyze the $N_C$ dependence of the relative errors but now only using symmetric centers, with different width parameters $A$, and with different intervals defined as $c_k \in [-A_c, A_c]$, with $K=10$ and $\Delta c_k = 0.2 A_c$.
+In the second example let us further analyze the $N_C$ dependence of the relative errors but now only using symmetric centers, with different width parameters $A$, and with different intervals defined as $c_k \in [-A_c, A_c]$, with $K=10$ and $\Delta c_k = 0.2 A_c$.
 The parameters are collected in Tab.~\ref{tab:2}, while the results are shown in Fig.~\ref{fig:S2}.

 The results shown in Fig.~\ref{fig:S2} show the same behavior as what we have observed previously in Fig.~\ref{fig:S1}, where the symmetric center configuration was able to give a very small relative error in the range of a few percentage.
-The $N_C$ dependence also shows the same behavior, where after a few hundred combinations the relative error tends to saturate, therefore, we don't need to consider all the possible combinations to be able to say something about the error distribution.
+The $N_C$ dependence also shows the same behavior, where after a few hundred combinations the relative error tends to saturate, therefore, we do not need to consider all the possible combinations to be able to say something about the error distribution.
 The important takeaway from the results in Fig.~\ref{fig:S2} is that the magnitude of the error depends on the distribution of the centers and also on the width of the Gaussian kernels, which is expected as $A$ is also present in $Z_0$ and $Z_1$.

 In Fig.~\ref{fig:S3} we further analyze the dependence of the relative error on the $A$ and $c_k$ parameters, where again only symmetric centers were used with a sensible range given by $[-A_c,A_c]$ with $A_c \in [0.5,2]$ and $A \in [0.5,2]$.
 In these calculations the number of combinations is fixed to $N_C=200$, so that a saturation of the relative errors is reached, and we take $M=500$ samples per measurement to get good statistics.